featherbear/UNSW-COMP4336/blog/content/post/project.md

 # Distance Estimation using Wireless Signal Strength

-This project aims to investigate the relationship between distance and wireless signal strength; in hopes to accurately estimate the distance between objects given a wireless signal strength reading.
+> This project aims to investigate the relationship between distance and wireless signal strength; in hopes to accurately estimate the distance between objects given a wireless signal strength reading.

 ## Data Collection

 ### Procedure

-11 markers were placed in a straight unobstructed line, each 1 meter apart from the next marker.
+11 markers were placed in a straight unobstructed line - each 1 meter apart from the next marker.
 An access point (mobile phone) was placed at one end of the line.
-For each marker (including the marker where the phone was positioned), a laptop was positioned - such that its USB WiFi adapter was in direct line of sight with the access point.
+At each marker, a laptop was positioned - such that its USB WiFi adapter was in direct line of sight with the access point.
 Beacon frames were captured at each marker for one minute (60 seconds).

 This capturing procedure was completed twice - once in an indoor environment and once in an outdoor environment.